 Bankruptcy is considered a suitable solution when it is determined that the debtor’s operations are not viable or cannot be restructured in order to provide greater value to the stakeholders, or all other options have been exhausted.

 A Bankruptcy process usually begins with a company voluntarily making an assignment of its property for the benefit of its creditors (“Assignment in Bankruptcy”).
 A company may also be petitioned into Bankruptcy by one or more creditors making an application to Court to have the company declared Bankrupt.
-A Trustee in Bankruptcy (“Trustee”) is appointed in conjunction with the assignment or petition in Bankruptcy.
+A Licensed Insolvency Trustee (“Trustee”) is appointed in conjunction with the assignment or petition in Bankruptcy.

 The Trustee is an independent third party appointed by the Official Receiver (a representative of the Office of the Superintendent of Bankruptcy) to manage the bankruptcy process.
 Trustees are licensed by the Office of the Superintendent of Bankruptcy.